RWKV/RWKV-infctx-trainer/README.md

 python -m pip install lightning==2.0.5 deepspeed==0.10.0

 # Currently for torch.compile + 3.11 to work, for some platform, you will need the nightly build
-# if so you may need to try the following instead - this is considered "unstable"
+# if so you may need to try the following instead - this is considered highly "unstable"
 # ---
 # conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch-nightly -c nvidia
 # python -m pip install lightning==2.0.5 deepspeed==0.10.0